Extra 30 short questions and answers from the chapter State Legislature of Class 11 Political Science:

 Answer:

-deals with state finances, taxation, and expenditure.
+A Money Bill deals with state finances, taxation, and expenditure.

-It can be introduced
+It can be introduced only in the Legislative Assembly.

-The Speaker decides if a bill is a Money Bill
+The Speaker decides if a bill is a Money Bill.

-over a Money Bill; it can only suggest changes.
+The Legislative Council has no power over a Money Bill; it can only suggest changes.

 9. How can the State Legislature control the Executive?